 Consultations are firstly telephone appointments, and then if the clinician feels it is required a face to face appointment is booked.
-Another alternative is AccuRx by clicking on the link to the right.
+Another alternative is AccuRx by clicking on the link to the right or booking through the NHS app.

 All appointments with the nurses and other healthcare professionals can also be booked in advance.

 Please take a look at this helpful guide to using the appropriate service for your health need.
 If you are unsure whether you need to contact your GP this is a handy guide as to where would be best to go.

 If you wish to see the nurse please make an appointment by phoning 01872 572255, option 1 for appointments.
 Our health care assistants are trained to perform ECGs, check blood pressures, take blood, perform health checks and complete simple dressings.
 Please let the receptionist know why you need the appointment, i.e. for an injection, dressing or blood test, so that we know how much time to reserve and with whom to make the appointment.

 Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
 In this respect, if you do need a home visit, you can help us by calling reception before 10:30.